Ian-Sinclair/Robotics-Frontier_Exploration/README.md

 find regions of unknown space and navigate to them in a way that optimally
 explores the entire map.

-# Running Additional Files Procedure (Not used for task 3)
+## Running Additional Files Procedure

 See the position of the robot with,